-Intuit automatically* batches and submits your credit card payments each day at 3:00pm PST, (6:00pm EST).
-Check transactions are batched out at 1:00pm PST (4:00pm EST).
+Intuit automatically* batches and submits your credit card and check payments each day at 3:00pm PST, (6:00pm EST).
 Although some processors may fund transactions in a shorter time, they do so by incurring a greater risk which is passed on to their merchants in the form of various higher credit card rates and fees.

 Funds usually reach your deposit bank account within **2-3 business days of the transaction.
 The waiting period, known as the time to funding, varies depending on the time of day you enter transactions, which financial institution you choose for your transactions to be deposited in, and how long it takes your bank to verify and process electronic deposits.

 NOTE: Check transaction funding varies by merchant and that information is provided during the initial application approval.
 Check customers may call us at 800-558-9558 to obtain this information.